Node bipartition for rigidity and localization of networks with heterogeneous sensing: Numerical simulations

-In this section, we provide some numerical examples to validate the efficacy of the proposed SNL method.
-The nodes of sensor networks in all examples are supposed to lie in the unit box $[0,1]^{2}$ randomly.
+In this subsection, the nodes of sensor networks in all examples are supposed to lie in the unit box $[0,1]^{2}$ randomly.
 Furthermore, the number of nodes is 70 and there exist 2 anchors in each network.
-All simulations are executed using Matlab R2024b with an Intel$^{\circledR}$ Core\texttrademark{} i9-13900 CPU and 33.6 GB RAM.

 \textit{Example 1:} Figure $\ref{lfn1602}(a)$ shows a quadrilateralized sensor network generated via 2-vertex additions, which has 103 edges and is SA connected over the underlying graph.
 Computational results indicate that $\rank(C_{D})=103$.
-Based on Algorithm $\ref{alg:loca}$, the estimated positions of all nodes can be recovered as illustrated in Figure $\ref{lfn1602}(b)$.
-It is obvious that these estimated locations match the true locations of nodes closely.
-Here the mean squared error between the estimated locations and true locations can be calculated to be $8.1398e{-15}$.
-In addition, the computation time is 0.0845s.
+By implementing Algorithm $\ref{alg:loca}$, the estimated positions of all free nodes match their true locations closely, as illustrated in Figure $\ref{lfn1602}(b)$.
+In this context, all governing equations are linear, and each linear equation $\mathcal{M}x=y$ ($x$ and $y$ are vectors, and $\mathcal{M}$ is a matrix of suitable size) is solved with the MATLAB command "$\mathcal{M}\backslash y$".
+Here the mean squared error between the estimated locations and true locations is calculated as $8.1398e{-15}$.

-In contrast, Figure $\ref{lfn1602}(c)$ presents a quadrilateralized sensor network that is SA connected, but not constructed by 2-vertex additions.
-Although this network also has 103 edges, the rank of $C_{D}$ in this case is 101, which is less than the total number of edges.
-According to Theorem $\ref{snllp}$, this sensor network is not localizable.
-In Figure $\ref{lfn1602}(d)$, we can find some incorrectly localized nodes (marked with red asterisks).
-This is consistent with the conclusion in Theorem $\ref{snllp}$.

-\textit{Example 2:} The sensor network in Figure $\ref{lf21}(a)$ is generated by a Type $(D_{1},A_{1})$ bilateration ordering, which is RoD connected over the underlying graph.
-Based on the fact that the underlying graph is a Laman graph, the number of edges is $m=2n-3=137$.
-First, after a computation, we find that $\rank(C_{B})=4n-6=274$ and derive a unique solution to $(\ref{snl16})$, which is consistent with Proposition $\ref{pr1}$.
-Then we recover the locations of unknown sensors using Algorithm $\ref{alg:locd}$.
-This process only involves linear equation solvers.
-As shown in Figure $\ref{lf21}(b)$, the estimated locations also match the true locations of nodes closely.
-In this case, the computation time is 0.1373s and the mean squared error is $7.2709e-14$.
+\textit{Example 2:} The sensor network in Figure $\ref{lfn1602}(c)$ is generated by a Type $(D_{1},A_{1})$ bilateration ordering, which is RoD connected over the underlying graph.
+Since the underlying graph is a Laman graph, the number of edges is $m=2n-3=137$.
+First, after computation, we find that $\rank(C_{B})=4n-6=274$ and derive a unique solution to $(\ref{snl16})$, which is consistent with Theorem $\ref{pr1}$.
+Then we estimate the locations of unknown sensors using Algorithm $\ref{alg:locd}$.
+Similarly, this process only involves linear equation solvers.
+As shown in Figure $\ref{lfn1602}(d)$, the estimated locations also match the true locations of nodes closely.
+In this case, the mean squared error is $7.2709e-14$.